Consumer Science Scholarships

 - Bertha Cochrane Clow Scholarship goes to those Family and Consumer Science majors who are emphasizing nutrition.

-The University of Nebraska Cooperative Extension is strong in agriculture programs in keeping with the traditional social and economic fabric of the region.
-The Family and Consumer Science major, a natural component of this target audience, may apply for the Brown County Family and Community Education Agriculture or Family Consumer Science Scholarship.
-Applicants are asked to provide a well-written essay on their career goals and need for the funding.
-The scholarship is awarded based on merit and motivation in the field.
+The University of Nebraska – Lincoln Cooperative Extension is strong in agriculture programs, supporting the traditional social and economic fabric of the region.
+The Family and Consumer Science major, a natural compliment to the other curricula offered by the University, qualifies for the Brown County Family and Community Education Agriculture or Family Consumer Science Scholarships.
+Each applicant is asked to provide a well-written essay outlining his or her career goals and college funding needs.
+The scholarship is awarded based on merit and motivation to succeed in the field.

-Faculty in Family and Consumer Science at Penn State University may qualify for scholarship funds to assist them in their quest to remain up to date with their education and training.
-The Family and Consumer Science Scholarship in Honor of Dr. Helen E. Bell is offered to outstanding faculty members who have teaching duties that lead them into the public sector.
-Awards are $1,000.
+Faculty teaching Family and Consumer Science at Penn State University Extension may qualify for continuing education scholarships established to keep university educators on the cutting edge of consumer science.
+The Family and Consumer Science Scholarship, named in Honor of Dr. Helen E. Bell, is offered to outstanding faculty members whose teaching duties lead them into the public sector.
+Awards are each valued at $1,000.

-The John and Doris Norton School of Family and Consumer Science at the University of Arizona provides a list of scholarships exclusively funded for the use of students in the program.
-UA purports to have one of the most extensive family and consumer science programs in the country with undergraduate, graduate and post-graduate degree programs all heavily supported.
-Among the awards are:
+The John and Doris Norton School of Family and Consumer Science, at the University of Arizona, maintains a list of scholarships that are reserved exclusively for students enrolled in the program.
+UA purports to have one of the most extensive family and consumer science programs in the country - with undergraduate, graduate and post-graduate degree programs in-place for consumer science studies.
+Programs are heavily supported by campus financial aid, including these recent opportunities:

-- Ruth Cowden Undergraduate Scholarships in Family and Consumer Science are given to top-notch majors upon recommendation from faculty.
-Award amounts vary.
+- Ruth Cowden Undergraduate Scholarships in Family and Consumer Science are given to top degree candidates, based on recommendations from faculty members – specific award amounts vary.

-- The John and Clara Bruhn Scholarship is given to outstanding undergraduates who are natives of Arizona and majoring in Retailing and Consumer Sciences.
-Awards average $1,000.
+- The John and Clara Bruhn Scholarship is given to outstanding undergraduates who are natives of Arizona, and majoring in Retailing and Consumer Sciences.
+Award values average $1,000 each.

-- Upper level students in the Retailing and Consumer Sciences major may qualify for the Joseph and Lillian Cacioppo-Young Scholarship.
-Eligible applicants must demonstrate academic excellence.
-Awards are $1,000.
+- Upper-level students enrolled in participating Retailing and Consumer Sciences programs qualify for Joseph and Lillian Cacioppo-Young Scholarships.
+Eligible applicants demonstrate academic excellence, and aptitude for the profession.

-- Kimberly J. McManus-Lopez Scholarship in Retailing is designed for the student who can prove financial need for the funds, in combination with solid academic scores.
-Awards are $1,000.
+- Kimberly J. McManus-Lopez Scholarship in Retailing is earmarked for qualified students who can prove financial need.
+Academic merit is also considered, when determining winners for the annual $1,000 awards.

 - J.C.
-Penney Company, Inc. Scholarships are not available everywhere which makes this an attractive award.
-Applicants must be undergraduates in the Retailing and Consumer Sciences major.
-Amount of award is $1,500.
+Penney Company, Inc. Scholarships are not available everywhere, which makes them attractive awards.
+Applicants must be undergraduates enrolled in Retailing and Consumer Sciences degree majors.
+Each award is valued at $1,500.

-- Wal-Mart Scholarships are based on similar criteria.
-Awards are up to $1,000.
+- Wal-Mart Scholarships are awarded based on similar criteria - Awards are valued up to $1,000.

-The Department of Family and Consumer Sciences at Texas State University provides a couple of scholarships for students in the major:
+The School of Family and Consumer Sciences at Texas State University supports these scholarships for students in the major:

-- Robbie and Charles Zunker Scholarships go to undergraduates with a combination of economic need and scholastic excellence.
+- Robbie and Charles Zunker Scholarships go to undergraduates with economic need and histories of scholastic excellence.

 - Azalete and Byron Little Scholarships also go to financially needy students with high academic scores.